QBI-Software/NEURON-tutorial/lessons/simple.md

 >NEURON refers to each component as a **section**.
 Each section is divided into one or more **segments**.
 A **segment** is the core fundamental unit consisting of a cylinder of uniform electrotonic characteristics based on  cable theory.

-So the `soma` and `dendrite` are each cylindrical sections of uniform dimensions.
+The `soma` and `dendrite` are each cylindrical sections of uniform dimensions.
 We can now specify exactly what dimensions we would like them to have.

 | Section | Ref | Length (&micro;m) | Diameter (&micro;m) |